engelberger/p2s/README.md

-# Paper to Audiopaper
+# Paper to Audiopaper 📝🔊

-Welcome to the Paper to Audiopaper documentation.
+Welcome to the Paper to Audiopaper project!
 This project aims to convert scientific PDF papers into audio format using a combination of PDF extraction, LaTeX formula translation, and text-to-speech technologies.

+:warning: **Please note that this is a work in progress and may not work perfectly for all papers.**

 The primary script used for this process is `paper_to_audiopaper.ipynb`, which provides a series of functions to handle the paper conversion process.